yanmingng/mysite/README.md

 🚀 Live Site: https://www.ngyanming.com/

 📌 About This Project:
-This is my personal portfolio website, built from scratch to showcase my skills, projects, and background in web design and business marketing.
+This is my personal portfolio website, built from scratch to showcase my skills, projects, and background in business marketing.

-🎨 Features: <br>
-Responsive Design – Optimized for desktop, tablet, and mobile devices. <br>
-Accessible & Interactive – Designed with accessibility in mind, including keyboard navigation and alternative text for images. <br>
-Portfolio Showcase – Displays my best work in the field of marketing.

 🛠 Technologies Used: <br>
 HTML, CSS, JavaScript <br>